langzi0/lcplay/README.md

-Tips for using two github accounts use gitlangzi0 to associate github host with you personal github public key;  You maintain two ssh config host file when switching, cp that ssh key file you want your github.com to be assoicated with into the main ~/.ssh/config also cp ~/.gitconfigbians  into your <project folder>/.git/config to have correct user name for this project always in commit && cp ~/.ssh/config.langzi0 ~/.ssh/config'
+Tips for using two github accounts use gitlangzi0 to associate github host with you personal github public key;  You maintain two ssh config host file when switching, replace with that ssh key file you want your github.com to be assoicated with into the main ~/.ssh/config also cp ~/.gitconfigbians  into your <project folder>/.git/config to have correct user name for this project always in commit && cp ~/.ssh/config.langzi0 ~/.ssh/config'

-./		../		.name		compiler.xml	misc.xml	modules.xml	vcs.xml		workspace.xml
+inside the .git/config file

+[user]
+name = langzi
+email = name@test.us